zhenglinpan/AnitaDataset/README.md

 ## <img src="./assets/icon.png" alt="Icon" width="20" height="20"> Introduction

-This is the official repository for the Anita Dataset.
+This is the official repository for Anita Dataset.

 Anita Dataset is a collection of 16,000+ professional hand-drawn cartoon keyframes.
 The dataset contains 1080P `sketch`, `color` images and `composition` exported from engineering files of 14 different animations(more than 200 scenes in total), following the professional standards of the modern 2D animation industry.